 - The information described applies to shared services (for a varied group of tourists).
 If you want a private service (for your own group of family or friends) contact us at firstname.lastname@example.org.

 Choquequirao is as incredible as Machu Picchu.
 However, unlike this one, there are no train or bus routes to get there.
 It can only be reached after 2 days of walking.
-To return you must also walk another 2 days.
+To return you must also walk again for another 2 days.
 That is why few people visit Choquequirao.
 If you are lucky enough to go, you will have almost the entire archaeological site to yourself.

 When is a good time to go?